ikelw2/OMapping/README.md

 <P>
-The purpose of this repository is to enable anyone with access to LIDAR data to be able to make orienteering maps using free open source software.
+The purpose of this repository (separate file viewable at https://landnavapp.com/mapping/mapping.html) is to enable anyone with access to LIDAR data to be able to make orienteering maps using free open source software.
 For more information about the sport of orienteering, visit https://landnavapp.com/orienteering.html
 </P>

 <p>